Loading...

 Nevada Revised Statute § 116.31031 establishes a mandatory fining procedure that protects homeowners by requiring written notice, a cure opportunity, and a pre-fining hearing.
 Understanding each step gives you strategic advantage when fighting a violation.
 Compare Nevada's rules to neighboring states: Arizona, Colorado.

 Each step must be followed precisely per Nevada statute.
 Procedural failures at any point can invalidate the entire fine.
-For example, if the HOA imposes a fine without a hearing, or schedules the hearing less than 14 days after notice, the fine is likely unenforceable.
+For example, if the HOA imposes a fine without a hearing, or fails to give you a reasonable opportunity to prepare for the hearing, the fine is likely unenforceable.

 Nevada HOA Ombudsman: If you need help understanding your rights or filing a complaint, Nevada's HOA Ombudsman is available to investigate violations of Nevada law and board misconduct.
 Contact them through the Nevada Department of Attorney General's office for assistance at no cost.